jpbriggs408/Webpack-UnsafeCache-ModuleBuildError-Repro/README.md

 ## Issue Description

 The development server fails to recognize dynamic file renames/extension changes, leading to module resolution errors.
+Please see [here](https://github.com/webpack/webpack/discussions/18089) for more context on the issue.

 ## Getting Started